akuzko/zen-service/README.md

 However, even this basic example can be highly optimized by using Excom extensions and helper methods.

-### Command Extensions (Plugins)
+### Command arguments and options

-Excom is built with extensions in mind.
-Even core functionality is organized in plugins that are used in base `Excom::Command` class.

-#### `:args` (built-in)

-Adds ability for command to accept _arguments_ and _options_ .
-Also adds reader helper methods.
+Read full version on [wiki](https://github.com/akuzko/excom/wiki#instantiating-command-with-arguments-and-options).

+Excom commands can be initialized with _arguments_ and _options_ (named arguments).
+To specify list of available arguments and options, use `args` and `opts` class methods.
 All arguments and options are optional during command initialization.
 However, you cannot pass more arguments to command or options that were not declared with `opts` method.

 ```rb
 class MyCommand < Excom::Command